What is a parish council?

-During the years to 2010 the ‘Localism’ agenda has been developing and the role of the Parish, Village and Town Councils is becoming more important.
+During the years to 2010 the ‘Localism’ agenda saw the role of the Parish, Village and Town Councils is becoming more important.
 In 2010, the new Coalition Government launched the ‘Big Society’, which is aimed at local communities taking a stronger role in their community and making decisions It is within this framework that Parish, Village and Town Councils will start to agree what services are needed and wanted.

 During this period our Parish Council is more and more being called collectively ‘Local Councils’ with the Districts, Boroughs and the County Councils being referred to as ‘Principal Authorities’.

 If after exploring these web pages you want to find out more about the Parish Council or are interested in becoming a Parish Councillor contact the Parish Clerk